puppeteer/puppeteer/docs/api/puppeteer.page.setviewport.md

 # Page.setViewport() method

+`page.setViewport` will resize the page.
+A lot of websites don't expect phones to change size, so you should set the viewport before navigating to the page.

+In the case of multiple pages in a single browser, each page can have its own viewport size.
+Setting the viewport to `null` resets the viewport to its default value.

-### Signature:
+### Signature

 ```typescript
 class Page {
   abstract setViewport(viewport: Viewport | null): Promise<void>;
 }
 ```

-`page.setViewport` will resize the page.
-A lot of websites don't expect phones to change size, so you should set the viewport before navigating to the page.

-In the case of multiple pages in a single browser, each page can have its own viewport size.
-Setting the viewport to `null` resets the viewport to its default value.

 ## Parameters